ultimatemovers/omnia/events.md

     and visit 'Omnia Vista Social Club' for a night out to dinner or drinks.
 - title: Bastille Day
   img: "/assets/images/reward3.jpg"
+  text: |-
-  text: Celebrate Bastille Day at Omnia with live music, french-speaking vocalists
+    Celebrate Bastille Day at Omnia with live music, french-speaking vocalists and a classically French-inspired 5 course set menu. ⁠

-    and a classically French-inspired 5 course set menu. ⁠ ⁠ Begin your culinary journey through France with share-style snacks.
+    Begin your culinary journey through France with share-style snacks.
 Then, continue the specially curated menu including coq au vin and French cheeses.
-Finally be wowed by croquembouche and hand-crafted Omnia trolleys filled with a show-stopping selection of mignardise and digestifs brought right to your table. ⁠ ⁠ Music will be performed from 6:30pm until 10pm.
-Join us on the 14th of July by booking at omniabistro.com.au ⁠
+Finally be wowed by croquembouche and hand-crafted Omnia trolleys filled with a show-stopping selection of mignardise and digestifs brought right to your table.
+    ⁠Music will be performed from 6:30pm until 10pm.
+Join us on the 14th of July.⁠
 - title: 'Event 3 title '
   img: "/assets/images/reward3.jpg"
   text: Morbi in commodo lectus, in semper erat.
 Nullam et arcu fermentum, condimentum